Interface Overview

 Quick Task

-This tab allows you to run a simple task without using the editor.
+This tab allows you to launch a simple task without resorting to the editor.

 Task Editor

 A full-featured task editor.
-Allows you to fine-tune scrapers, apply filters, use regular expressions, save the unification database, format queries and results, and has a number of other features.
-For more information on task settings, see the Task Editor
+It allows detailed configuration of scrapers, applying filters, using regular expressions, saving the uniqueization database, formatting queries and results, and has a number of other features.
+Read more about task setup in the section Task Editor.

 Tooltips

-When you hover over certain fields (scraper, result format, query format, etc.), tooltips appear.
+Tooltips appear when hovering over certain fields (scraper, result format, query format, etc.).

 Searching in Dropdown Lists

-To use search in a dropdown list, click on the text inside it, clear it (CTRL+A, DELETE\BACKSPACE), and start typing.
-If several matches are found, you can navigate through them using the arrows.
-When the item is found, press ENTER.
+To use the search in the dropdown list, click on the text inside it, clear it (CTRL+A, DELETE\BACKSPACE) and start typing.
+If several matches are found, you can navigate between them using the arrows.
+When the item is found, press ENTER

-Using search, you cannot select more than one item.
-To do this, you need to manually scroll through the list and select the desired items.
+Using search, you cannot select more than one element.
+For this, you need to manually scroll through the list and select the necessary elements

 Scrapers

-(or scrapers) that will be used in the task (adding multiple scrapers), add a Query Builder, Results Builder, change the Result Format, override Scraper Options, select a preset, and run a Task Test.
+In this area you can Add Scrapers, which will be used in the task, add Query Builder, Results Builder, change Result Format, override Scraper Options, select a preset and perform Task Test

 Result Format

-button allows you to return the result format to the default.
+allows you to revert to the default result format.

 Click onto open a multiline input field where line breaks are available.